How to save 25% or more on utility bills

 Insulating to High Performance Standards

-Most homes attic insulation is blown to a bare minimum standard with less regard for the finished product than meeting a building budget or production schedule.
+Most homes attic insulation is comprised of blown-in fiberglass or cellulose insulation.
+It was typically installed to a bare minimum standard with less regard for the finished product than meeting a building budget or production schedule.
 Retrofit insulation practices on the other hand are services designed to maximize the impact of air sealing and insulating.
-Retrofit insulation services take attic insulation to Energy Star standards and beyond (R-49) and use higher performance materials such as cellulose or spray foam insulation.
+Retrofit insulation services take attic insulation to Energy Star standards and beyond (R-49) and/or use higher performance materials like spray foam insulation.

 One Plus One Does Not Equal Two